 To stimulate inquiry and provide fresh perspectives on the law enforcement career

-There are five 10-week Basic Police Schools held each year at the Academy.
+There are four 12-week Basic Police Schools held each year at the Academy.
 Just in the past five years, TLETA has graduated 1,875 basic police students.
 We also train between 2,000 and 5,000 specialized course students per year.